-We have audited the financial report of Automotive, Food, Metals, Engineering, Printing and Kindred Industries Union, New South Wales Branch (the branch), which comprises the statement of financial position as at 30 September 2019, the statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial report, including a summary of significant accounting policies, the Committee of Management Statement, the Officer Declaration Statement and the subsection 255(2A) report.
+We have audited the financial report of Automotive, Food, Metals, Engineering, Printing & Kindred Industries Union (the reporting unit), which comprises the statement of financial position as at 30 September 2019, the statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial report, including a summary of significant accounting policies, the Committee of Management Statement, the Officer Declaration Statement and the subsection 255(2A) report.

-In our opinion the accompanying financial report of Automotive, Food, Metals, Engineering, Printing and Kindred Industries Union, New South Wales Branch, presents fairly, in all material respects the reporting unit's financial position as at 30 September 2019 and of its financial performance and its cash flows for the year then ended in accordance with Australian Accounting Standards and any other requirement imposed by these Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009.
+In our opinion the accompanying financial report of Automotive, Food, Metals, Engineering, Printing & Kindred Industries Union, presents fairly, in all material respects the reporting unit's financial position as at 30 September 2019 and of its financial performance and its cash flows for the year then ended in accordance with Australian Accounting Standards and any other requirement imposed by these Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009.